Difference Between Chapter 7 and Chapter 11

 - After filing bankruptcy under this chapter, the court appoints one or more than one trustee to analyze the actual value of liquidating assets.
 After that only one can decide whom to pay first.

 - There can be a possibility that generated money from liquidation is not sufficient to pay all debts.
 So, in this case, debtor pay only secured loans and ignores unsecured loans.

 - The benefit of chapter 7 is that no repayment plan left and the debtor can start again from starting.
-There is no limitation on the amount of debt which debtor needs to pay.
+There is no limitation on the amount of debt that the debtor needs to pay.

 What is Chapter 11?

-- In this case, the court appoints a trustee for reorganizing of loan repayment and also to make some changes in terms and condition of repayment terms.
+- In this case, the court appoints a trustee for reorganizing loan repayment and also to make some changes in terms and conditions of repayment terms.

 - Through this debtor can manage their loan repayment in an efficient way.
 This also helps in the debtor to negotiate repayment plans with creditors.
-New terms and conditions form for both creditor and debtor regarding repayment of the loan.
+New terms and conditions form for both creditors and debtors regarding repayment of the loan.